tugrul512bit/CosmosSimulationWithCuda/README.md

 # CosmosSimulationWithCuda

-Real-time N-body algorithm with 500 million particles(18.5GB memory required), accelerated with CUDA.
+Real-time N-body algorithm for a billion particles (3.7GB memory per 100M particles required), accelerated with CUDA.

 - Dependency: Single header-only project with OpenCV(for demo) and CUDA(for compute) APIs.
 Uses Vcpkg to load OpenCV.
 - Multi-GPU work distribution: particles are computed only in their own GPUs.